Bathpool Park

 Bathpool Park is a public park in a rural area between Newcastle-under-Lyme and Kidsgrove, Staffordshire (near the border with Cheshire).
 The park became notorious in 1975 as the location for the murder of Lesley Whittle.
-Lesley's body was found hanging from a steel wire at the bottom of a shaft in the park.
-Lesley fell or was pushed by a killer known as the Black Panther, Donald Neilson.
+Whittle's body was found hanging from a steel wire at the bottom of a shaft in the park.
+She fell or was pushed by a killer known as the Black Panther, Donald Neilson.
 Neilson was sentenced to life for Whittle's and four other murders, eventually dying as a prisoner in December 2011.

 In 1977, a feature film about Whittle's murder, entitled The Black Panther, was released.
 Parts of the film were shot on location in Bathpool Park.

 Bathpool Park is owned and managed by Newcastle-under-Lyme Borough Council.